wifinigel/wiperf/mkdocs/docs/probe_prepare.md

 ### Software Image
 I would strongly recommend starting with a fresh image using the latest and greatest Raspberry Pi OS (previously called Raspbian): [https://www.raspberrypi.org/downloads/raspberry-pi-os/](https://www.raspberrypi.org/downloads/raspberry-pi-os/){target=_blank}.
 I would also recommend that you use the "headless", Lite version of Raspberry Pi OS rather than the desktop version (this is mainly as I have not tested with the desktop version and am not sure if there will be any resource issues.)

+__Note:__ *A Python version of 3.6 or greater is required to wiperf.
+The Python version installed as part of the distribution you are using used must be Python 3.6 or higher (check with ```python3 -V```).
+Going with a recent RPi image is strongly advised to ensure this requirement is met*

 __Note:__ *Please use a dedicated RPi platform that is used only as a probe.
 Please do not install additional packages other than those recommended.
 Also, please use only one active Ethernet interface and one active wireless interface.
 Multiple live adapters will likely cause operational issues.*

-__Note:__ *During beta testing, people using older distributions that use older versions of Python have not been able to run the wiperf installer successfully.
-The Python version installed as part of the distribution used must be Python 3.7 or higher (check with ```python3 -V```).
-Going with a recent, fresh RPi image is strongly advised if possible*

 For the development and testing of the wiperf code, version 10 (Buster) was used.
 You can check the version on your RPi using the ```cat /etc/os0-release``` command.
 Here is my sample output: